-(A) Regular or base pay contemplates 2,080 schedule work hours per year (which may be scheduled in any way pursuant to the Fair Labor Standards Act (FLSA), if applicable, and which will, at the end of the year, equal 2,080 scheduled work hours duty the year without regularly scheduled overtime) consisting of shifts of eight (8) hours each, as set forth in an assignment list published under the direction of the Chief or as otherwise provided in Section 1 above.

-(B) Base pay shall include other pays contemplated pursuant to FLSA unless such other pay is de minimis as contemplated under FLSA.
-No employee shall be entitled to overtime compensation for these regularly assigned shifts.
-(C) An employee shall not be entitled to overtime compensation if he voluntarily works an additional shift as a favor to another police employee to be repaid by the other employee in terms of extra duty at a later date.
+- (A) Regular or base pay contemplates 2,080 scheduled work hours per year (which may be scheduled in any way pursuant to the Fair Labor Standards Act (FLSA), if applicable, and which will, at the end of the year, equal 2,080 scheduled work hours during the year without regularly scheduled overtime) consisting of shifts of twelve (12) hours each, as set forth in an assignment list published under the direction of the Chief or as otherwise provided in Section 1 above. - (B) Base pay shall include other pays contemplated pursuant to FLSA unless such other pay is de minimis as contemplated under FLSA.
+No employee shall be entitled to overtime compensation for these regularly assigned shifts. - (C) An employee shall not be entitled to overtime compensation if he voluntarily works an additional shift as a favor to another police employee to be repaid by the other employee in terms of extra duty at a later date.
 Shift trades must be repaid in the same pay period as worked.

-Section 7.4

-(A) When an employee is required to work more than eight (8) hours on a shift or works overtime on a shift not originally assigned to him on the monthly schedule, he shall receive overtime.
-Sick leave will not be counted as hours worked for purposes of overtime.

-(B) Overtime shall be defined as compensation or compensatory time, and shall be calculated at the rate of time and one-half an employee's regular base rate divided by 2,080 hours.

-(C) Overtime adjustments attributable to longevity or special assignment: pay shall be paid pursuant to the FLSA, if applicable.
-Such adjustments shall be paid in a lump sum on the employee's anniversary date.

-(D) Overtime premium rate shall not be pyramided, compounded, added together or paid twice for the same time worked.

-Section 7.5 Provided that regardless of the above Sections of this Article, the City may implement a new work schedule after meeting with the Union and giving 30 days' notice of such proposed change.
-This Section does not apply to schedule changes made for training purposes or to voluntary schedule changes.

-Section 7.6 Except as set forth in Sections 10 (B), 10 (C) and 11 (B) below, an employee shall receive all overtime in either compensation or compensatory time at the time the overtime is worked.
+- (A) When an employee is required to work more than twelve (12) hours on a shift or works overtime on a shift not originally assigned to him on the monthly schedule, he shall receive overtime.
+Sick leave will not be counted as hours worked for purposes of overtime. - (B) Overtime shall be defined as compensation or compensatory time, and shall be calculated at the rate of time and one-half an employee's regular base rate divided by 2,080 hours. - (C) Overtime adjustments attributable to longevity or special assignment pay shall be paid pursuant to the FLSA, if applicable.
+Such adjustments shall be paid in a lump sum on the employee's anniversary date. - (D) Overtime premium rate shall not be pyramided, compounded, added together or paid twice for the same time worked. - Section 7.5 Provided that regardless of the above Sections of this Article, the City may implement a new work schedule after meeting with the Union and giving 60 days' notice of such proposed change. - Section 7.6 Except as set forth in Sections 10(B), 10(C) and 11(B) below, an employee shall receive all overtime in either compensation or compensatory time at the time the overtime is worked.
 An employee may accumulate compensatory time up to ninety-six (96) hours, at which point all overtime shall be paid as earned.
 When compensatory time is paid, it shall be calculated from the employee's base rate at the time it is paid, not earned.

+Section 7.7 Range-Time.
+Employees shall receive a minimum of four (4) hours at time and one-half for firearms training (range time) when directed to perform such training outside the scheduled workday.

-Section 7.7 Call-in Pay Subject to the provisions of Section 7.4 (A), employees called into work for time not annexed consecutively to one end or the other of the scheduled workday shall receive four (4) hours of overtime.
+Section 7.8 Call-in Pay.
+Subject to the provisions of Section 7.4(A) employees called into work for time not annexed consecutively to one end or the other of the scheduled workday shall receive four (4) hours of overtime.

-Section 7.8 Training
+Section 7.9 Training.